Code-Institute-Submissions/holiday-milestone-project2/README.md

 - rome.jpg Photo by Anastasia Zhenina from Pexels
 - louvre.jpg Photo by Pixabay from Pexels
 - zante.jpg Photo by Pixabay from Pexels
-- mexico.jpg Photo by Pixabay from Pexels
+- mexico.jpg Photo by Pixabay from

+### Video

+- video by lonely planet

 ## Acknowledgements